Jātaka, The Buddha’s Past Birth-Stories, Level 1 Balustrade, Bottom, at Borobudur

 There is a lot of damage on this relief, but we see enough to understand that a child, pictured sat on a lady’s lap, is being presented to a man of authority sitting on a raised seat.
 Behind the woman is someone who is holding a bowl containing offerings.

-On the right hand side of this corner relief we see a small, but well-decorated stūpa.
+In this corner relief someone is sat on what is an unusually high seat.
+There is a decorated woman behind him, and three people sat on the floor in front.
+Presumably attention was on the stūpa.
+On the right hand side we see a small, but well-decorated stūpa.
 People kneel before it, and have offerings of a flower and incense.

 55 Sitting with the King